h2oai/h2o-3/h2o-docs/src/product/data-munging/importing-files.rst

 **Notes**:

 - All files that are specified to be included must have the same number and set of columns.
+- When parsing a data file containing timestamps that do not include a timezone, the timestamps will be interpreted as UTC (GMT).
+You can override the parsing timezone using the following:

+  - R: ``h2o.setTimezone("America/Los Angeles")``
+  - Python: ``h2o.cluster().timezone = "America/Los Angeles"``

-- The Python example below assumes that the H2O-3 GitHub repository has been cloned, and that the following command was run in the **h2o** folder to retrieve the **smalldata** datasets.
+- The Python example below assumes that the H2O-3 GitHub repository has been cloned, and that the following command was run in the **h2o-3** folder to retrieve the **smalldata** datasets.

   ::